eriktaubeneck/flask-twitter-oembedder/README.md

     from flask import Flask
     from flask.ext.twitter_oembedder import TwitterOEmbedder

     app = Flask(__name__)
     twitter_oembedder = TwitterOEmbedder(app,cache)

 or later at configuration time using the `init` method:

     twitter_oembedder = TwitterOEmbedder()

     app = Flask(__name__)
     cache = Cache(app)

     twitter_oembedder.init(app,cache)

 Flask-Twitter-OEmbedder users the `@app.context_processor` decorator to expose the `oembed_tweet()` function inside of the Jinja2 templates.
 In order to use this for some `tweet_id`, just include the following in your template

     {{ oembed_tweet(tweet_id) }}

 and the corresponding html for that tweet will be embedded in the page.
+You should also see the [Embedded Tweets](https://dev.twitter.com/docs/embedded-tweets) documentation from Twitter.

+By default, twitter will include the following inclusion of `widget.js` in the embedded tweet.
+However, if you want to track intensions, you can omit this reference by calling the `oembed_tweet` fuction the following way:

+    {{ oembed_tweet(tweet_id, omit_script=True) }}

-You should also see the [Embedded Tweets](https://dev.twitter.com/docs/embedded-tweets) documentation from Twitter, and will need to include the following JavaScript somewhere in any page you want to embed a tweet:
+If you do this, you will need to include the following JavaScript somewhere in the page:

     <script>!function(d,s,id){var js,fjs=d.getElementsByTagName(s)[0];if(!d.getElementById(id)){js=d.createElement(s);js.id=id;js.src="//platform.twitter.com/widgets.js";fjs.parentNode.insertBefore(js,fjs);}}(document,"script","twitter-wjs");</script>